tabreturn/tabreturn.github.io/_posts/2021-06-21-thonny_and_py5.md

 ## Final Words

 py5 is new and exciting, and I'm sure it's going to evolve rapidly.
 The creator has commented that "the Processing Editor does not currently support py5, but perhaps one day it will."
 So py5 might be running Python Mode for Processing sometime in the future, integrated seamlessly into the Processing PDE.

 For now, Thonny offers a very capable and attractive editor to complement py5.
+This setup can be rolled into a portable application for easy distribution, just like the Processing PDE.
 Thonny also includes a robust [plug-in system](https://github.com/thonny/thonny/wiki/Plugins) -- so maybe there's an opportunity to compile the steps I've outlined in this post into some convenient, easy to activate plug-in.
 Perhaps this integrates useful Processing PDE features into Thonny, like a colour mixer, support for files with .pyde extensions, and more.

 But why stop there?
-We might even develop other Thonny plugins -- like one for [p5](https://p5.readthedocs.io/en/latest/) (when you want to avoid Java altogether), [pyp5js](https://berinhard.github.io/pyp5js/) (for exporting to JS/web browsers), [Shoebot](http://shoebot.net/), and even some headless version of [Blender](http://localhost:4000/#blender-reverse) (for some really powerful 3D) ... but I digress.
+We might even develop other Thonny plugins -- like one for [p5](https://p5.readthedocs.io/en/latest/) (when you want to avoid Java altogether), [pyp5js](https://berinhard.github.io/pyp5js/) (for exporting to JS/web browsers), [Shoebot](http://shoebot.net/), and even some headless version of [Blender]({{ site.url }}/#blender-reverse) (for some really powerful 3D) ... but I digress.

 If you like py5, get involved!
 Just using the software and reporting issues is easy (and fun).
 Here's some info on contributing, wrapped in an inspiring project manifesto: